mikeando/mikeando/README.md

 * [gdocbak](https://github.com/mikeando/gdocbak): A small tool running on a home Rapberry-Pi 2 that backs up a variety of google documents weekly.
 (Complete)
 * [gnarled](https://github.com/mikeando/gnarled): An experimental library for programatic art creating SVGs (with a view to pen plotting).
 (WIP)
-* A markdown library that aims for GFM / commonmark compliance, and can properly roundtrip markdown->Ast->markdown.
+* **twirl**: A markdown library that aims for GFM / commonmark compliance, and can properly roundtrip markdown->Ast->markdown.
 (Passing 1450 / 1600 test)
 * [markovian](https://github.com/mikeando/markovian): A name/text generation tool using Markov chains and grammars.
-* An application for plotting and writing novels in markdown, with export of annotated drafts to Latex (and eventually .docx) (WIP)
+* **AuthorsNotebook**: An application for plotting and writing novels in markdown, with export of annotated drafts to Latex (and eventually .docx) (WIP)
 * An application for tracking progress and setting weekly and daily goals for novel writing.(WIP)

 And probably a bunch of other things.